+SYMPTOM CAUSE

-SYMPTOM CAUSE POSSIBLE REMEDY Feedback, "whistling" Is your earmould or dome inserted correctly?
-Put it in again.
+Feedback, "whistling" Is your hearing aid inserted correctly?

 Is the volume very loud?

-Reduce it.
-Is the plastic tube or the earmould clogged or broken?
-Replace or visit your hearing care professional.
+Is the waxguard clogged or broken?

 Are you holding an object (e.g. a hat, a telephone receiver) close to a hearing aid?
-Move your hand away to create more space between the hearing aid and the object.

 Is your ear full of wax?
-Visit your physician.

 No sound Is the hearing aid turned on?
-Switch it on.

 Is the hearing aid in telecoil mode?
-Switch to the microphone program.

 Is there a battery in the hearing aid?
-Insert a new battery.

 Is the battery still good?

-Replace with a new one.
-Is the plastic tube or the earmould clogged or broken?
-Visit your hearing care practitioner.
+Is the waxguard clogged or broken?

 Is your ear full of wax?
-Visit your physician.